Facts at a Glance About Pirates of the Caribbean:

 The old mixes with the new in this attraction.
 It was updated to include scenes and characters from the Pirates of the Caribbean film series with Johnny Depp as Captain Jack Sparrow and Geoffrey Rush as Captain Barbossa.
 Some of the attraction is as it always was, and the Audio-Animatronics remain less than life-like.
 The newer effects and Audio-Animatronics are quite a contrast to the old.
 For example there’s a Captain Jack Sparrow that you’ll swear it’s the real thing.

-The attraction was also more recently altered to make it more politically correct by removing the “Red Head Wench Auction Scene“.
+The attraction was also altered to make it more politically correct by removing the “Red Head Wench Auction Scene“.
 Instead of auctioning off a woman, the scene now depicts men and women auctioning off of pirate’s loot.
 This move was controversial within the Disney fan community.
 You can see a photo of this revised scene at the top of this page.

 The Queue for Pirates of the Caribbean